WireMock Standalone Docker Skill

 -

-Demonstrating API contracts before real service implementation
+Validate API contracts before implementing the real service

 Instructions